k21971/EvilHack/doc/evilhack-changelog.md

 - Underline peaceful monsters via config (tty and curses)
 - New trap: ice
 - Fix: cmap ordering in tilemap.c (addition of ice trap)
+- Prevent levelporting throughout the Wizard's tower until the Wizard of Yendor has been defeated